 Junior, the cultural insider

 Alexie’s first young adult novel, The Absolutely True Diary of a Part-Time Indian (Little, Brown, 2007), is set in the small towns of Wellpinit and Reardan.
 The semi-autobiographical story follows 14-year-old Spokane tribe member Arnold Spirit Junior during his first year at an all-white highschool.
-Aided by Ellen Forney’s illustrations, Alexie’s narrative sits squarely at the intersection of sadness and humor.
+Accompanied by Ellen Forney’s illustrations, Alexie’s narrative sits squarely at the intersection of sadness and humor.

 As a cultural insider, Junior takes an unrelenting look at topics often romanticized or neglected by outsiders.
 Poverty, for example: “It sucks to be poor, and it sucks to feel that you somehow deserve to be poor.
 You start believing that you’re poor because you’re stupid and ugly.
 And then you start believing that you’re stupid and ugly because you’re Indian.
 And because you’re Indian you start believing you’re destined to be poor.”
 He sees clearly that this vicious cycle resulting in self-hatred stems from racism against Native Americans and is rooted deep in the US past: “Reservations were meant to be prisons, you know?
 Indians were supposed to move onto reservations and die.
 We were supposed to disappear.”